 Let’s start off with the one that is already causing debate around the Impulse Creative office.
 While some people reacted in pure disgust at the very thought of someone liking their own post, others say it’s perfectly acceptable.
 What do you think?
 The consensus around here is that it’s unnecessary; obviously you “like” what you posted or else you wouldn’t have posted it in the first place.
 As a general rule, if a pretty big portion of your audience thinks something is a little uncouth, avoid doing it- even if one person at your office thinks it's okay.

 I asked around to get several genuine responses for what people hate to see on Facebook, and this response came up quite often: “Misleading headlines!”
-Using clickbaiting headlines or posts to get people to come to your piece of content is a very bad idea.
+Using clickbait headlines or posts to get people to come to your piece of content is a very bad idea.
 If you employ this type of shady tactic, you’ve lost the reader’s trust, and in turn, potential business and traffic.

 Sometimes, you don’t have to be purposefully misleading in order to lose your followers’ trust.
 Every few months a recurring Facebook hoax proves that, once again.
-If you are the one in control of a business’s social media postings, it’s crucial to fact check anything before you share it.
+If you are the one in control of a business’s social media postings, it’s crucial to fact-check anything before you share it.
 Without doing your research, you risk breaking trust with your customers and the public.
-If you post this hoax, who is going to believe you when your next post is saying that your company only uses organic materials or your profits are up 100% this quarter?
+If you post this hoax, who is going to believe you when your next post is saying that your company only uses organic materials or that your profits are up 100% this quarter?

 Heavily Political or Religious Opinions